 The Master of Science in Marital & Family Therapy program is consistent with Loma Linda University's vision of transforming lives through whole person care.
 Our mission is to bring health, healing, wholeness, and hope to individuals, families, and communities through education, research, clinical training, and community service.
 The MS program accomplishes this by addressing relational needs and concerns of individuals and families over the life course in the contexts of communities and global society.

 The MS MFT program is fully COAMFTE (Commission on Accreditation for Marriage and Family Therapy Education) accredited.
 This is the national accreditation organization for Marriage and Family Therapy programs throughout the United States.
 This ensures the students receive a comprehensive academic and clinical training and that they will be working with individual, couples, families, children, and adolescent in diverse settings.

-The Department of Counseling and Family Sciences offers combined degrees in Marital and Family Therapy with Counseling (M.S./M.S.), Clinical Ministry, LLU School of Religion (M.S./M.A.) and in Marital and Family Therapy with Public Health, LLU School of Public Health (M.S./M.P.H.).
+The Department of Counseling and Family Sciences offers a combined degree in Marital and Family Therapy with Counseling (MS/MS).

 Program Length2 Years

 Possible CareersGraduates from Loma Linda University's MFT Master's program are in demand as administrators, educators, psychotherapists, consultants, medical family therapists, alcohol and drug specialists, case managers, family and clinical mediators, clinic directors in working environments - both for and non-profit agencies, hospitals, colleges and universities, family court, group homes, private practice, and professional organizations.